Financial Abuse Recovery: Rebuilding Your Life and Your Credit Score

 Judith Herman, MD, Trauma and Recovery

-2. Ruined Credit: Missed payments, defaults, or high credit utilization ratios caused by the abuser, making it impossible for the victim to secure housing or reliable transportation.
+2. Ruined Credit: missed payments, defaults, or high credit-usage ratios caused by the abuser, making it nearly impossible for the victim to secure housing or reliable transportation on her own.

-Navigating this wreckage requires specialized legal and financial support.
-It is not a DIY project.
+Working through this wreckage requires specialized legal and financial support.
+It’s not a DIY project, no matter how many spreadsheets you’re capable of building.

 Both/And: You Are Safe AND You Are Starting Over

-You are finally safe from the daily control AND you are facing a massive financial deficit.
-You have reclaimed your autonomy AND you have lost years of financial progress.
-Both things are true.
-The grief of the financial loss is valid, but it does not negate the triumph of your escape.
+You’re finally safe from the daily control AND you’re facing a real financial deficit.
+You’ve reclaimed your autonomy AND you’ve lost years of financial progress you’ll likely never fully recover.
+Both things are true at once.
+The grief of the financial loss is legitimate, and it doesn’t negate the triumph of your escape.
+You don’t have to pick one to feel.

 The Systemic Lens: Why the System Punishes the Victim

-When we apply The Systemic Lens, we see how financial institutions and legal systems often compound the trauma of financial abuse.
-The credit reporting system does not distinguish between a missed payment caused by irresponsibility and a missed payment caused by coercive control.
+When we apply the Systemic Lens, we see how financial institutions and legal systems often compound the trauma of financial abuse rather than relieve it.
+This isn’t a character flaw in any one loan officer or judge.
+It’s structural.
+The credit reporting system doesn’t distinguish between a missed payment caused by irresponsibility and a missed payment caused by coercive control.
+A late fee looks identical on paper whether it came from carelessness or captivity.

-If an abuser takes out a credit card in your name while you are married, the law often views it as joint marital debt, regardless of who spent the money.
-The burden of proof is entirely on the victim to untangle the fraud, often requiring expensive legal representation that the victim, by definition, cannot afford.
-The system is designed to protect the creditors, not the victims of domestic abuse.
+If an abuser takes out a credit card in your name while you’re married, the law often treats it as joint marital debt, regardless of who actually spent the money or knew about it.
+The burden of proof falls entirely on the survivor to untangle the fraud, which usually requires expensive legal representation that she, by definition of having just escaped a financially abusive marriage, can’t afford.
+The system is built to protect creditors, not survivors, and it doesn’t ask how the debt got there before it starts calling.

 The Dual Path to Rebuilding

-Rebuilding your life after financial abuse requires a coordinated, dual-path approach: practical action and psychological healing.
+Rebuilding your life after financial abuse requires a coordinated, dual-path approach: practical action and psychological healing, moving at the same time, neither one waiting politely for the other to finish.

 The Practical Path: